Alumni Event | Debat

 Cost : free

 Please register here.
-You will receive a conformation mail.
+You will receive a confirmation mail.

 During the Second World War, on 26 November 1940, several professors from Leiden gave protest speeches following the dismissal of their Jewish colleagues.
 In his protest speech Professor Cleveringa, the dean of the Faculty of Law, explained in precise detail why the measures introduced by the German occupier were in violation of international law.